-In April 2022, the Company received net proceeds of approximately \$875,000 from the sale of convertible promissory notes and warrants.
-The Company continues to seek additional capital to expand and fund operations into the planned IPO which is targeted for this summer.
-In anticipation of the initial public offering, a management team with deep industry experience has been identified and engaged as employees and consultants to assist the Company in preparing for the initial public offering and subsequently, to operate and function as public company.
+In anticipation of the initial public offering, a management team with extensive deep industry experience has been identified and engaged as employees and consultants to assist the Company in preparing for the initial public offering and subsequently, to operate and function as a public company.
 Through 2021, the Company primarily operated with only one full time employee and a series of consultants.
 During this period the primary activities included: technology evaluation, acquisition and validation, capital acquisition and business development activities which in general, have readied the Company for contract services while exploring strategic partnering and asset acquisition.
+The Company expended approximately \$88,000 and \$206,000 on these activities in 2019 and 2020, respectively.
+The majority of this was paid to employees and consultants as compensation.
+In 2021, the Company used approximately \$382,000 on operating activities including approximately \$193,000 in salaries and approximately \$150,000 on professional services while expended to preparation for the intended IPO.
+The Company also made payments totaling \$25,000 under two evaluation/option agreements for the two drug development programs licensed in 2022.

-Through 2021 the Company has an accumulated deficit of approximately \$1,600,000.
-We anticipate that our expenses will increase in the future to support our service offerings, clinical and pre-clinical research and development activities associated with strategic partnering and collaborations we well as acquired product candidates and the increased costs of operating as a public company.
+Through 2021, the Company has an accumulated deficit of approximately \$1,600,000 and funded its operations through the sale of common stock and debt.
+We anticipate that our expenses will increase in the future to support our service offerings, clinical and pre-clinical research and development activities associated with strategic partnering and collaborations as we well as acquired product candidates and the increased costs of operating as a public company.
 These increases will likely include increased costs related to the hiring of additional personnel and fees to outside consultants, lawyers and accountants, among other expenses.
 Additionally, we anticipate increased costs associated with being a public company including expenses related to services associated with maintaining compliance with exchange listing and Securities and Exchange Commission requirements, insurance, and investor relations costs.